 - The system learns how to function in a more abstract environment, which means the algorithms may be reused for other types of vehicles

-Using a new learning method in the field of deep learning, we aim to create an A.I. that pilots a boat using only the feed of five affordable cameras.
+Using a new learning method in the field of deep learning, we aim to create an A.I. that pilots a boat using only the feed of one affordable camera.
 In a later stage, the system could be trained to drive other vehicles as well.